 Through baptism all Christians are called to share in the mission of Jesus.
 By our religious profession we publicly commit ourselves to that mission: to proclaim and witness to God's love and presence in the world by our way of life and apostolic service.
 In this we are supported and energised by our life in community and our commitment to prayer.

-Our founders, St Mary MacKillop and Fr Julian Tenison Woods, were inspired by the Holy Spirit to seek ways by which God's saving love might be brought to the poor, especially those in isolated rural areas.
+Our founders, Fr Julian Tenison Woods and St Mary MacKillop were inspired by the Holy Spirit to seek ways by which God's saving love might be brought to the poor, especially those in isolated rural areas.
 They responded by serving the poor primarily through the ministry of Christian education and support for families.